jpforcioli/github_howto_jsonrpc_api/007_device_management.rst

 ``root`` ADOM of your FortiManager, it means that something has been configured in its ``system.central-management`` config block.

-If ``system.central-management`` config block looks like the following example:
+If your FortiGate ``system.central-management`` config block looks like the following example:

 .. code-block:: text